 Journal of a voyage from New York to Liverpool, 16 April-14 May 1832, aboard the packet ship NEW YORK.

 Stoddard, L.T., Travel Diary, 1830, (C1855)

-Handwritten diary entitled "Memorandum of a Tour--Spring 1830."
-Diary describes a two-month trip from Boston to New York, Washington, D.C., and Virginia.
-Comments on city layouts, decay of Monticello, slavery, southern hospitality and the temperance movement in the South.
+The collection contains a handwritten diary entitled "Memorandum of a Tour--Spring 1830."
+The diary describes a two-month trip from Boston to New York, Washington, D.C., and Virginia.
+The diary includes comments on city layouts, the decay of Monticello, slavery, southern hospitality and the temperance movement in the South.

 Switzler, William Franklin (1819-1906), Papers, 1836-1905, (C0461)